-The extent of my remorse, sorrow and grief runs very deep.
+The extent of my remorse, sorrow, and grief runs very deep.
 I could never even begin to share it all with you on a blog.
-I’m not even sure I am aware of how deep it runs.
-But it is there…reminding me of the life I once had and how hard I must now work.
+I’m not even sure I am aware of how deep it runs, but it’s here, reminding me of the life I once had and how hard I must now work.

 I am only able to handle the pain of my past with the help of Christ.
 I couldn’t do any of this without His grace and His steady hand guiding me every day.
 He has never given me more than I can bear.
 I have never felt overwhelmed.
 I see His love and compassion for me everywhere I look.
 It is the most amazing feeling of peace and wholeness.
 I don’t have to wonder if He’s with me because I know He is, and He’s guiding my every step.

 I am a BIG sinner.
 I am far from a perfect pro-lifer.
 I would say I am a mediocre Christian.
 I am definitely not the best wife and no one has nominated me for “Mother of the Year.”
 I always fail at having a perfect day, but I keep trying.

 I guess I want you to know that I am working really hard to make things right.
 I can’t take away the pain I have caused, but I can promise to dedicate my life and my heart to this movement.
 I won’t ever give up on these children.
 My heart is here and it is healing.